This profile was originally posted to the pre-magazine Freelance Traveller website in 2002, and reprinted in the January/February 2019 issue.

 Having spent many hours helping both mother and grandmother with cooking in the galley of the Lotus (on occasion even being allowed to help prepare some of Great-grandmother’s secret recipes), Bhumibol’s cooking ability soon wrangled him the position of Executive Chef.

-As a product of having grown up on Thurston, he had the characteristic accent, which, even to the denizens of the 57th Century, is still easily identifiable as that of the cowboy stories of old; and, as a result of everyone knowing that all cowboys come from Texas, Bhumibol wound up with the nickname 'Tex'.
+As a product of having grown up on Thurston, he had the characteristic accent, which, even to the denizens of the 57th Century, is still easily identifiable as that of the cowboy stories of old; and, since everyone “knows” that all cowboys come from Texas, Bhumibol wound up with the nickname “Tex”.

 With no one to send money home to, and nothing to really spend his pay on, Wu would often loan fellow crew-members money (often at seriously usurious rates).
 Naturally, he also became quite good at collection as well.